 Drive Phase - Do not force yourself to stay low

 The drive phase happens right after you react to the starting gun.
-Your initial 8 -10 steps is considered your drive phase.
-The biggest problem seen with athletes in the drive phase is that they know that staying low will create better exit angles to set-up the ideal acceleration phase.
-The problem is that athletes are 'trying' to stay low.
+Your initial 8 -10 steps are considered your drive phase.
+The biggest problem seen with athletes in the drive phase is that they know that staying low will create better exit angles to set up the ideal acceleration phase.
+The problem is that athletes are trying to stay low.

-When athletes try and stay low they normally hold themselves down by breaking at the hips.
+When athletes try and stay low, they usually hold themselves down by breaking at the hips.
 This will limit the amount of force you can apply to the ground and leads to poor acceleration.
 Let your upper body unfold naturally.
 You want to keep a straight line from your back ankle to your head.
-Staying low will occur naturally if you are already strong enough.
+Staying low will occur if you are already strong enough.

-Since the acceleration phase (0-30 yards) is associated with a higher stride frequency then at maximum speed, athletes are concerning themselves too much trying to be quick with their legs.
-So, instead of trying to drive out and be powerful, athletes are 'spinning their wheels'.
+Since the acceleration phase (0-30 yards) is associated with a higher stride frequency than at maximum speed, athletes concern themselves too much to be quick with their legs.
+So, instead of driving out and being powerful, athletes are 'spinning their wheels'.
 Make sure when you are running the 40 that you are getting a triple extension (ankle, knee, hip) and that you 'feel your feet behind you'.
 If you are getting the sensation of your feet driving well behind your centre of mass, then you know you are finishing off your leg drive to be as powerful as possible.
 If you try to be too quick with your legs, you will not be using your full strength to drive out and although you might feel a little faster because your legs are moving quicker, you will have a slower time and not set yourself up to be in the best possible position.